Warranties

 Every CarMoose retail vehicle comes with a 30‑day in‑house warranty as standard.

 Before sale, we fully inspect each car, bring all service items up to date, check the wheel alignment, and road‑test it for at least 30 miles.
 We never retail a car with a service item due within the next 6 months, and every vehicle comes with a minimum of 6 months MOT.
-If it needs a gearbox service, it gets done.
-If it needs a cambelt, it gets done.
-Simple.

 Most genuine faults show up in the first few days of real‑world use.
 After that, new issues are usually normal wear and tear rather than anything we could have spotted beforehand.